fidodo/dopc-task/README/README.md

 - Total Price: `<span data-raw-value="1190">101.90 EUR</span>`

 ## Installation and Setup
+- unzip file downloaded
+- navigate to the folder in your terminal
 To run the application, you'll need to have Node.js installed on your machine.
 You can download it from the official Node.js website: <https://nodejs.org/en/download/>
 Once you have Node.js installed, you can install the required packages by running the following command in your